 This is a mixing vessel that has the water supplied to the cooling tanks and the water supplied from a plate heat exchanger.
 It allows for a steady temperature to be supplied to the cooling tanks as the PHE water system is considerably cooler than the return water.

 The plate heat exchanger water system provides a step in between from the process tank and the chiller water system.
 This is because the process water is contaminated with plastic coming from the process.
 If these impurities found their way into the chiller evaporators, they would cause a loss of heat exchange due to thermal insulation.
-It would also reduce the life span of the chiller evaporator.
+They would also reduce the life span of the chiller evaporator.
 The temperature of the PHE water system is usually around 15°C.

 Plastic Extrusion Moulding Chiller Water System

 This is the cleanest part of the plant with a strainer usually being fitted to the inlet of the evaporators.
 The temperature of the chilled water is usually around 10°C. To add volume to this water system, a buffer vessel or tank is often included.
 The chillers load up in response to more lines coming into operation in the factory.

 Why Choose Us for Plastic Extrusion Moulding Chillers?